Grow Your Own Herbal First Aid Kit (For Pets & People!)

 Comfrey

-Comfrey’s topical uses are numerous - there is a reason why its nickname is boneset.
+Comfrey’s topical uses are numerous - there is a reason why its nickname is knitbone.
 Great for relieving the underlying causes of bruises and sprains as well as catalyzing bone repair, I keep a small jar of powdered comfrey on hand to help close wounds and gashes.
+We use a salve to heal more intense bone injuries and bruising.

-Like Calendula, Comfrey works so well, in fact, it is IMPERATIVE that you clean the wounded area thoroughly before using.
+Comfrey works so well, in fact, it is IMPERATIVE that you clean the wounded area thoroughly before using.
 If you don’t, the comfrey could heal the wound and trap bacteria under the skin, causing an infection.
+That's why, in our salves, we include calendula to help clean that bacteria.

 Comfrey ointments have been used for centuries in folk medicine for: